The Assessment Image

 Jan Houllevigue also deserves credit for the production design.
 Though it is science fiction, the world seems plausible in terms of day-to-day life and technology, at least enough to set the stage for the human drama.
 It is less clear why humans would choose to live a life where they would, for the most part, give up children.
 At some level, since that’s the driver for the story, we have to give the filmmakers a pass, but still, a bit more time could have been spent establishing the backstory here.

 Where The Assessment falters is in establishing a coherent theme or message.
 It wanders a little close to the “women are crazy for children” trope and is borderline insulting to people who don’t have children.
 There is no particular redeeming theme about parenthood either.
 The overbearing government is little more than a necessary setup and is not really interrogated or explained.
 Nor are the trade-offs of giving up children for extended life.
 All this is just fodder for setting up a plot that has ambitions to be a thriller but not quite enough thrill to become an all-time classic.
-Still, The Assessment gets points for style, boldness, and an innovative science fiction setup.
+Still, the film gets points for style, boldness, and an innovative science fiction setup.

 The Assessment had its world premiere at the 2024 Toronto International Film Festival